EMERGING MARKETS-Latam FX gains as Fed calms tapering fears; set for weekly loss

 "This is not a cause for major concern but as this week's U.S. CPI report suggested, the market sometimes unnecessarily panics even if the factors driving it are known to be transitory," added Issa.

-The currency of Latin America's largest economy, Brazil BRBY,BRL= was up 0.9% on a weaker dollar, but falling iron-ore prices, the country's top export, inflicted record weekly losses of nearly 0.4% on the real.
+The currency of Latin America's largest economy, Brazil BRBY,BRL= was up 0.8% on a weaker dollar, but falling prices for iron-ore, one of the country's top exports, inflicted weekly losses of nearly 0.5% on the real.

 Most other Latin American currencies including the Mexican peso MXN= and Chilean peso CLP= gained, while the Peruvian sol PEN= slipped after each of their respective central banks left benchmark interest rates unchanged to help support economies battered by the coronavirus pandemic.